CERES

 The HGE: From Signals to Hypotheses

-The Hierarchical Grounding Engine (HGE) is the core intelligence layer that distinguishes CERES from threshold-based early warning systems.
+The Hypothesis Generation Engine (HGE) is the core intelligence layer that distinguishes CERES from threshold-based early warning systems.
 Rather than flagging when a single indicator crosses a threshold, HGE synthesises multi-source signal convergence into causal hypotheses — ranked, evidenced explanations of why risk is elevated.

 Signal Convergence Detection

 HGE monitors for simultaneous stress elevation across independent data streams.
-When two or more signals from different domains (e.g. CHIRPS rainfall deficit + ACLED conflict escalation + WFP VAM food access deterioration) converge on the same Admin1 region in the same time window, this constitutes a convergence event — a materially stronger signal than any single indicator in isolation.
+When two or more signals from different domains (e.g. CHIRPS rainfall deficit + UCDP GED conflict events + WFP VAM food access deterioration) converge on the same Admin1 region in the same time window, this constitutes a convergence event — a materially stronger signal than any single indicator in isolation.

 Hypothesis Taxonomy